OE4T/meta-tegra/README.md

 PLEASE NOTE
 -----------

-* NVIDIA recommends using L4T R32.3.1/JetPack 4.3 for
-  production use.
-The JetPack release supported here is labeled a "developer preview".

 * Some packages outside the L4T BSP can only be downloaded with an NVIDIA Developer Network login - in particular,